JCSDA-internal/eva-docs/doc/eva_developer_guide/eva_components/config.md

 # Config class

-The `Config` class in the `eva` package is a utility class for managing configuration parameters.
+The `Config` class is a utility class for managing configuration parameters.
 It extends the built-in `dict` class in Python, allowing it to store key-value pairs of configuration parameters.

 ## Initialization